DieJacquesDie/ROS/README.md

 part2_robot_description to test how RViz and GAZEBO work

-Challenge_project to get a little kick out of it with SLAM / OpenCV
+Challenge_project to get a little kick out of it with SLAM / OpenCV (info in project.pdf)